Miliyonayalew/Marriott-Reservation-Backend/README.md

     rails db:create

+### Install Frontend

+    cd ./Marriott-Reservation-Frontend

+Install the gems and dependencies:

+    yarn install

 ### Usage

-To run the project, execute the following command:
+To run the Backend, execute the following command:

     rails server

+To run the Frontend, execute the following command:

+    yarn dev

 ### Run tests

-To run tests, run the following command:
+To run tests in the Backend, run the following command:

     rspec

+To run tests in the Frontend, run the following command:

+    yarn test

 <p align="right">(<a href="#readme-top">back to top</a>)</p>